MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Supported Azure data services

-In the current release, VNet data gateways support connectivity to all of the following data sources.
+In the current release, virtual network data gateways support connectivity to all of the following data sources.

 Supported sources with secure connectivity:
 - Azure AI Search